 Space A flights will be advertised 72 hours in advance.
 However, if someone is traveling on orders, you may be bumped from your flight to accommodate them.
 By the way, you will not necessarily be on a passenger plane, but find yourself in a cargo hold for a couple of hours, you won’t have a choice.
 So if you are a sensitive traveler or prefer a more luxurious flying experience, this may not be your best option.

 Clearly Space A flying is a fantastic perk within the military community but can present challenges due to scheduling and potential bumping of seats.
-However, with a little organization and planning, as well as taking on some risk, Space A flights can save you hundreds in flight costs.
+However, with a little organization and planning, as well as taking on some risk, Space A flights can save you hundreds of dollars.

-Your first contact will be the Air Mobility Command who is in charge of Space A flights.
+Your first contact will be the Air Mobility Command, who is in charge of Space A flights.
 They can provide information on the air terminals offering flights, forms and general information on Space A Travel.
 There are several Facebook groups that provide updates on Space A schedules.
-Follow and Like all the Facebook pages so you can be notified of flight listings.
-Or you can call the terminals themselves and they will give you all the information you need.
+You can even call the terminals themselves and they will give you all the information you need.

 If you have an idea of your travel dates, you should register at the terminal as far in advance as possible and for multiple destinations if you aren’t set on a certain one.
 Terminals vary in terms of registering, so check on their page or call to find out if the reservation must be made in person, on the phone, or online.

 You cannot register until your service member’s leave officially starts, not when they receive their leave orders.
 If you are a retiree who is eligible, you can signup as far in advance as you like.
 If you are an unaccompanied dependent, you need a valid Space A travel letter from your service member’s Installation Commander.
 SpaceA.net has more information on the subject.

 Eligibility for Space A Flights?